kraasch/contre-jour-tetris/README.md

  - r     - restart.
  - space - make shape go fast.

-it's more of an art work than an actual game.
+it's more of an art work, but also an actual game.

 ## by the way